michaeljblum/blog_itp/content/posts/gpt-beckett.md

 In some of my other output, even, my bare output, before I ran the script that surgically removed the real Beckett from the fake, there are some moments that really impressed me, where I found it very truly difficult to distinguish where the real ended and the fake began.
 Here is one such:

 >grave suave singing silk<br>stoop to the black firmament of areca<br>rain circus foot traffic<br>for all the world that dusts the sand<br>and the crystal clear seas<br>and the eyes by its shining mechanisms<br>communicating by heart<br>that which is free<br>and that is not free

+"Grave suave singing silk," and "stoop to the black firmament of areca" are both Beckett; the rest is not.
+What really gets me is GPT-2's ability to ouput a line, consistent with Beckett's structure, in which is likens eyes to "shining mechanisms."
+There are similarly (dare I say it) poetic phrases elsewhere.
+What I'd like to do next is attempt fine-tuning with a larger corpus, or maybe employ another algorithm to better refine the organization or collocation of the output of this fine-tuning process.